rali-udem/jsRealB/demos/Weather/README.md

             jsrExpr=S(jsrExpr)
         return jsRealB(jsrExpr.set_lang(lang).pp())

-The last line sets the realization language and `pp()` creates a string in JSON that is given to the `jsRealB` function which calls the **jsRealB** server and returns the realized string.
+The last line sets the realization language and `pp()` creates a JSON serialization string passed as parameter to the `jsRealB` function which calls the **jsRealB** server and returns the realized string.

 ### Access to the weather information